kotamorishi/inky-calendar/gcal/readme.md

 python3 inky-gcalendar.py
 ```

-When the first run, you might need to open up the browse for authorization. once you obtain the access to your calendar, this script save the token into ```token.json```
+When the first run, you might need to open up the browser for authorization.
+Once you obtain the access to your calendar, this script save the token into ```token.json```

 NOTE : If someone got your "token.json" file, they can access to your calender.